Learn About California Estate Tax Regulations

 Nonetheless, the provisions of TRUIRJCA were set to expire on Dec.
 31, 2012, which would have brought the pick-up tax back in 2013, but Congress and President Obama acted in early 2013 to pass the American Taxpayer Relief Act (ATRA).
 Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent, which means that the pick-up tax was not resurrected in 2013 and will not come back in the future without further action by Congress.

 Only with voter approval can California once again collect a state estate tax.
 And only time will tell if California's budget woes will lead to a push to reinstate a state estate tax since Governor Jerry Brown was counting on the pick-up tax to return in 2013 to bring some much-needed revenue back into the state.
 (For more information about the California estate tax, refer to the California Controller's Office website.)

 California State Inheritance Tax Regulations

-Similar to estate tax, California doesn't currently collect a state inheritance tax, or a tax assessed against the share received by each individual beneficiary of an estate.
-The difference with estate tax, is that it's assessed against the entire estate.
+As with estate taxes, California doesn't currently collect a state inheritance tax or a tax assessed against the share received by each individual beneficiary of an estate.
+The difference with an estate tax is that it's assessed against the entire estate.
 California abolished the collection of a state inheritance tax on June 9, 1982.

 State laws change frequently, and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.